-Poland says Belarus is taking away migrants at border camp
+Poland says Belarus is taking migrants away from border camp

-WARSAW, Poland (AP) — A Polish government official said Wednesday that migrants who have spent days in a makeshift camp on the Belarusian side of Poland’s eastern border are being taken away by bus by Belarusian officials.
+WARSAW, Poland (AP) — A Polish government official said Wednesday that migrants who have spent days in a makeshift camp on the Belarusian side of Poland’s eastern border were being taken away by bus by Belarusian officials, offering the prospect of a possible de-escalation in a tense standoff.

+Maciej Wasik, a Polish deputy interior minister, said he had received information that migrants were boarding buses provided by Belarus and leaving the area.

+Poland’s Border Guard posted on Twitter a video showing migrants with bags and backpacks being directed by Belarus forces away from the border.

+However, Border Guard spokeswoman, Anna Michalska said some of the migrants were seen taking wooden logs with them, raising questions about whether they might be moved to another spot along the frontier.

-Since Nov.
-8 a large group of people from the Middle East has been stuck at a border crossing with Poland, hoping to enter Europe.
-Most are fleeing conflict or hopelessness at home and aim to reach Germany or other western European countries.
+A large group of people from the Middle East has been stuck by a border crossing with Poland since Nov.
+8, waiting and hoping to enter Europe.
+Most are fleeing conflict or despair at home and aim to reach Germany or other western European countries.

-Tensions spiked on Tuesday as Polish forces at the border used water cannons and tear gas against stone-throwing migrants.
+Tensions spiked on Tuesday when Polish forces at the border used water cannon and tear gas against stone-throwing migrants.
 Warsaw accused the regime of Belarusian President Alexander Lukashenko of giving smoke grenades and other weapons to those trying to cross the frontier.

-But on Wednesday Polish authorities said the situation had calmed down, and while they registered 161 attempts to cross Poland’s border illegally, the large migrant camp at the Kuznica crossing — which is now closed — had fewer people.
+But on Wednesday Polish authorities said the situation had calmed down, and while they registered 161 attempts to cross Poland’s border illegally, the large migrant camp by the Kuznica crossing — which is now closed — had fewer people.

-“I have received information that Lukashenko has provided the first buses which migrants are boarding and leaving,” Maciej Wasik, a deputy interior minister, said.
-“The camp site near Kuznica is slowly emptying.”
+“The camp site near Kuznica is slowly emptying,” Wasik, the Polish deputy interior minister, said.

 It was not clear where they were being taken, and the information provided by officials is hard to verify due to restrictions journalists face in working on both sides of the border.
 A state of emergency in Poland is keeping journalists, human rights workers and others away from the border along a zone that is 3 kilometers (2 miles) deep.